Sihl achieves significant reduction in net working capital with logistical simulation

 Fabian Ossen, Supply Chain Manager at Sihl GmbH

-Measure 1: Product portfolio management
+Measure 1: Management of the product portfolio

 • Customers expect shorter delivery times for selected products